shaparder/get_next_line/README.md

 # get_next_line
-Read line by lien from a file descriptor, like cat.
+Read line by line from a file descriptor, like cat.